Content on this page was generated by AI and has not been manually reviewed.

 Do I need to decommission the old file server immediately?

 No, test thoroughly and plan a timed cutover.
 A gradual decommission helps reduce risk if you encounter issues during the initial days of the new system.
-How to make a tftp server on windows 7 in 5 easy steps: Quick Setup, Configuration, and Best Practices
+Want to Delete a Discord Server on Mobile Heres How to Do It 2026

 Can I migrate only part of my data now and move the rest later?